sh1zen/gf-multi-uploader/readme.txt

 == Description ==

 This is an advanced upload plugin for those who need a little more than the default multi file upload of Gravity Forms.

+The plugin options page provides you with granular control over many Plupload parameters from file extension filters to chunked uploading and runtimes.

+All files are uploaded to the WordPress media library on successful form submission making for easy access and management.

 **FEATURES**